while-basic/open-interpreter/docs/contributing.md

-# Contributing to Open Interpreter
+# Contributing to Celaya Interpreter

 Thank you for your interest in contributing!
 As an open source project, we rely on developers like you to make conversational AI accessible.